Harvesting SSL Certificate Data to Identify Web-Fraud

-{\bf Contributions.} This paper makes several contributions.
 First, we measure the overall prevalence of HTTPS in popular and randomly sampled Internet domains.
-We then consider the popularity of HTTPS in the context of web-fraud by studying its use in phishing and typosquatting activities.
-We then analyze, for the first time, all fields of SSL certificates and we identify useful features and patterns that represent possible symptoms of web-fraud.
+Next, we consider popularity of HTTPS in the context of web-fraud by studying its use in phishing and typosquatting activities.
+Finally, we analyze, for the first time, all fields in SSL certificates and identify useful features and patterns that can help identify web-fraud.

-Based on the measurement findings, we propose a novel technique to identify web-fraud domains that use HTTPS, based on a classifier that analyzes certificates of web domains.
-We validate the classifier by training and testing it over data collected from the Internet.
-The classifier achieves a detection accuracy over 80\% and, in some cases, as high as 95\%.
-Our classifier is orthogonal to prior mitigation techniques and can be integrated with other methods that do not rely on HTTPS to face a complete range of malicious domains.
-Also the integration with pre-existing solutions could improve their efficiency in the context of potentially critical applications enforcing HTTPS.
-Note that the classifier only relies on data in the SSL certificate and not any other private user information.
-Finally, our findings serve as an additional motivation for increasing the use of HTTPS, not only to guarantee confidentiality and authenticity, but also to help combat web-fraud.
+Leveraging our measurements, we propose a novel technique to identify web-fraud domains that use HTTPS.
+We construct a classifier that analyzes certificates of such domains.
+We validate our classifier by training and testing it over data collected from the Internet.
+The classifier achieves a detection accuracy ranging from $99\%$, in the worst-case, to $96\%$.
+It only relies on data stored in SSL certificates and does not require any user information.
+Our classifier is orthogonal to prior mitigation techniques and can be integrated with other methods (that do not rely on HTTPS), thus improving overall effectiveness and facilitating detection of a wider range of malicious domains.
+This might encourage legitimate websites that require sensitive user information (thus, potential phishing targets) to enforce HTTPS.

+Finally, we highligh some indirect benefits of HTTPS: it does not only guarantee confidentiality and authenticity, but can also help combat web-fraud.

 {\bf Paper Organization.} The rest of the paper is organized as follows.
-Section \ref{sec:x509} introduces a brief overview of X.509 certificates.
-Section~\ref{sec:experiments} presents the rationale and details of our measurements and analysis.
-In Section~\ref{sec:classifier}, we describe the details of a classifier that detects malicious domains, based on information obtained from SSL certificates.
-Section~\ref{sec:discussion} discusses the implications of our findings and the limitations of our study.
-Section~\ref{sec:related} contains an overview of related work.
-Finally, we conclude our paper in Section ~\ref{sec:conclusion}.
+In Section \ref{sec:x509}, we briefly overview X.509 certificates.
+Section~\ref{sec:experiments} presents the rationale and details of our measurements, as well as their analysis.
+In Section~\ref{sec:classifier}, we describe details of a novel classifier that detects malicious domains, based on information obtained from SSL certificates.
+Section~\ref{sec:discussion} discusses implications of our findings and limitations of our solution.
+Section~\ref{sec:related} overviews related work.
+Finally, we conclude in Section~\ref{sec:conclusion}.